canonknipser/viewexif/README.md

 ## Quick Installation
 (Availiable when published in the extensions DB)

-You can quickly install this extension on the latest version of [phpBB 3.1](https://www.phpbb.com/downloads/) or on the latest development version of [phpBB 3.1-dev](https://github.com/phpbb/phpbb3) by doing the following:
+You can quickly install this extension on the latest version of [phpBB 3.1 or phpBB 3.2](https://www.phpbb.com/downloads/) or on the latest development version of [phpBB 3.1-dev or phpBB 3.2-dev](https://github.com/phpbb/phpbb3) by doing the following:

 1. Upload the extension with "[Upload Extensions](https://github.com/BoardTools/upload)".
 2. Check that you have uploaded the correct files.
 3. Click `Enable`.

 ## Standard Installation
-You can install this extension on the latest version of [phpBB 3.1](https://www.phpbb.com/downloads/) or on the latest development version of [phpBB 3.1-dev](https://github.com/phpbb/phpbb3) by doing the following:
+You can install this extension on the latest version of [phpBB 3.1 or phpBB 3.2](https://www.phpbb.com/downloads/) or on the latest development version of [phpBB 3.1-dev or phpBB 3.2-dev](https://github.com/phpbb/phpbb3) by doing the following:

 1. Download the extension.
-You can do it by downloading the [latest ZIP-archive of 1.0.1 release](http://download.canonknipser.com/canonknipser_viewexif_1_0_1.zip).
+You can do it by downloading the [latest ZIP-archive of 1.0.3 release](http://download.canonknipser.com/canonknipser_viewexif_1_0_3.zip).
 2. Check out the existence of the folder `/ext/canonknipser/viewexif/` in the root of your board folder.
 Create folders if necessary.
 3. Copy the contents of the downloaded `viewexif` folder to `/ext/canonknipser/viewexif/`.
 4. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Show exif data`.
 5. Click `Enable`.

 ## Usage
-### Nothing to do

 Simple visit some attached images at your board.
-It will show use some exif data.
+It will show you exif data, if they are contained in the image.

 This extension uses the buildin php exif library, to keep it as simple as possible.
 Currently, following exif data will show up, if present: